intel/neural-compressor/docs/source/add_new_data_type.md

  4. [Others](#others)

 ## Introduction
-PyTorch currently does not have native support for quantization with lower than 8-bit, such as 4-bit.
-However, it is possible to simulate it by setting the `quant_min` and `quant_max` parameters.
-In addition, INC provides flexibility that allows users to extend its functionality by adding these new data types.
+Currently, deep Learning frameworks such as PyTorch, ONNX, and Tensorflow do not have native support for quantization with lower than 8-bit, such as 4-bit.
+However, it is possible to simulate it by setting the value ranges of the data type.
+INC provides flexibility that allows users to extend its functionality by adding these new data types.

 This document provides instructions for adding 4-bit quantization to the `Conv2d` operator in the INC PyTorch backend.